 Rouses Markets is the first grocer in the country to develop its own aeroponic urban farm on its own rooftop, says managing partner Donny Rouse.
+While a traditional garden has to make ample use of soil, nutritive compost, and proper irrigation using something like a garden drip system, the urban garden set up on this store’s rooftop is innovative, requiring only a robust water system for the plants to grow.
 And they could not have picked a more picturesque location.
 “The flat rooftop on this store is perfect for urban farming,” says Rouse.
 “And the view of downtown is postcard-perfect.
 I imagine we will do a lot of dinners up here on the farm.”
 Rouses Markets downtown store sits just blocks from the Superdome, French Quarter, and Mississippi River.

 The vertical aeroponic Tower Garden™ uses water rather than soil, and allows you to grow up instead of out.
 It was developed by a former Disney greenhouse manager, and is used at Disney, the Chicago O’Hare Airport Eco-Farm and on the Manhattan rooftop of Bell Book & Candle restaurant.
 “This is very cutting edge for urban farming,” says Rouse.
 His company has aptly named the farm Roots on the Rooftop.